With Houston's Theater Scene Dark, the City's Dedicated Arts Advocates Vow to Step Up | PaperCity Magazine

 George Lancaster

-Long involved with Stages Repertory Theatre, Lancaster serves as board chairman.
+Long involved with Stages , Lancaster serves as board chairman.

 “In stay-at-home times when Zoom and Netflix are the new normal, I think we can all agree the painful absence of the shared experience and escapism of the performing arts underscores the contribution they make to our quality of life, our mental health, and our collective humanity,” Lancaster says.
 “I can’t wait to get back to Stages and all of Houston’s superior cultural offerings.